A Step to Decouple Optimization in 3DGS: Methodology

-Here, the subscript $t$ follows an asynchronous style different from synchronous style in Eq.\ref{meth::first_grad}, meaning that each primitive has its own distinct $t$.
-A detailed hyperparameters discussion are in Sec.\ref{sec::hyper_selection}.
+Here, the subscript $t$ follows an asynchronous indexing scheme rather than the synchronous step in Eq.~\ref{meth::first_grad}, meaning that each primitive has its own distinct $t$.
+A detailed discussion of hyperparameter selection is provided in Sec.~\ref{sec::hyper_selection}.

-We also construct an implicit update to study its role.
-While implicit updates can be beneficial in some cases, they may introduce negative effects, potentially linked to redundancy (see Appendix Sec.~\ref{sec::aiuexp}).
-In the experiment section of the mainbody, we retain implicit updates only as a tool to amplify attribute regularization under Sparse Adam to study the influence of regularization: when ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ in Eq.~\ref{meth::undisentangled_mom} is large, maintaining implicit updates further strengthens regularization.
-Concretely, our \textbf{Artificial Implicit Update (AIU)} is defined as a uniform sampler that selects a random subset of invisible primitives for extra updates, while their moments remain unchanged in invisible viewpoints as in Sparse Adam.
+We also construct an artificial implicit update variant to study its role.
+While implicit updates can be beneficial in some cases, they may introduce negative effects, potentially linked to primitive redundancy (see Appendix Sec.~\ref{sec::aiuexp}).
+In the experiment section in the main text, we use implicit updates only as a tool to amplify attribute regularization under Sparse Adam, so as to study the influence of regularization: when ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ in Eq.~\ref{meth::undisentangled_mom} is large, maintaining implicit updates further strengthens regularization.
+Concretely, our \textbf{Artificial Implicit Update (AIU)} is implemented as a uniform sampler that selects a random subset of invisible primitives for extra updates, while keeping their moments unchanged when they are invisible from the current viewpoint, as in Sparse Adam.

-where the $N_{I}$ and the $N_v$ are the scale of image pixel and the primitive number at the present viewpoint respectively, decided by the code project\footnote{\url{https://github.com/DerThomy/3dgs-mcmc} }.
+where $N_{I}$ and the $N_v$ are the scale of image pixels and the primitive number visible from the current viewpoint, respectively, following the implementation of the codebase\footnote{\url{https://github.com/DerThomy/3dgs-mcmc} }.